Financial-Times/careers/README.md

 Benefits of our permanent roles also include:

-- 25 days of holiday (30 after 2 years)
+- 25 days of holiday (30 after 2 years)<sup>*</sup>
 - Flexi days
-- 35h working week
+- 35h working week<sup>*</sup>
 - Charity giving and sponsorship: We match what you raise up to £500 and help you promote your cause
-- Give as you earn*
+- Give as you earn
-- Generous pension plan*
+- Generous pension plan
-- 24h employee wellbeing services, including counseling on financial, physical and mental health
+- 24h employee wellbeing services, including counseling on financial, physical and mental health<sup>*</sup>
-- Season ticket loan*
+- Season ticket loan
-- Cycle to work scheme*
+- Cycle to work scheme
-- Discounted gym membership at Nuffield Health*
+- Discounted gym membership at Nuffield Health
-- Group Income Protection and Life Assurance*
+- Group Income Protection and Life Assurance
-- Free private healthcare with discounted family rates.
+- Free private healthcare with discounted family rates<sup>*</sup>
-- Dental scheme, eyecare vouchers*
+- Dental scheme, eyecare vouchers

 More on [what it's like to work in FT Tech](https://twitter.com/lc512k/status/933748080356265985)

-_* UK only benefits._
+<sup>*</sup> UK-only benefits.

 ### Roles available